 Please contact Corporate Responsibility at email@example.com.

-In early July, Japan experienced heavy rainfall and flooding forcing thousands of people to flee their homes.
-This is the worst rainfall to hit Japan in 30 years, causing many residents to lose their home.
-In addition to the heavy rainfall, a heatwave has since followed causing the local government to declare a natural disaster.
-A vicious heatwave and a typhoon delay the recovery operation and restoration in the affected areas.
-About 3600 people are still living in shelters after one month.
+In early July, Japan experienced heavy rainfall which triggered flooding, and forced thousands of people to flee their homes.
+This was the worst rainfall to hit Japan in 30 years, causing many residents to lose their home.
+A subsequent heatwave caused the local government to declare a natural disaster.
+A vicious heatwave and a typhoon have delayed the recovery operation and restoration in the affected areas.

 Fortunately, none of our Team Members were impacted.
 However, the region still needs our help.